Alza13/rsschool-cv/cv.md

    * +79533675541
    * @alza1310
 # About me
 3. I would like to work as a programmer.
-And I hope I'll learn something from RSschool.
+And I hope I'll learn a lot from RSschool.
 # Skills
 4. HTML, CSS, Swift.
 5. I have no code examples.